 The post was situated on a slight slope edging out of the vast flat lands spreading northwards into the Kafue Valley.
 It was well placed, its simple building shaded by some elegant mafuti trees.

 Glancing over my shoulder to check that my equipment had not been bounced off the back bed of the vehicle, I saw how those trees, whose unbroken canopy lifts its graceful leafy summer elegance like a song on the wind, spread their melody in a dark coppery green patina, ocean like, until their endlessness spilled over the edge of the horizon, from whence I had come.

 The guard post was the first of two landmarks.
-Within half an hour I would pass the second: a prison farm set so remotely in the bushland to daunt the ardor of any prisoner contemplating escape.
-Two more slow bumpy hours would bring me to scratches of civilization, which eventually would coalesce into the scruffiness of the town of Mumbwa, my destination.
+Half an hour further on I would pass the second: a prison farm set so remotely in the bushland to daunt the ardor of any prisoner contemplating escape.
+Two more slow bumpy hours would bring me to scratches of civilization.
+These would eventually coalesce into the scruffiness of the town of Mumbwa, my destination.

 While the guard slowly picked up a big ledger book, I slapped again at the fly as it buzzed against the vehicle’s side window.
 Still smarting from its nip, I muttered “You little bugger.
 When I catch you, I’ll pull off your wings and make you walk.”

 As the guard, officious in his neat, but faded, olive green uniform, lazily moved across the few feet of compacted dirt which separated the guard house from my vehicle I slowly rolled down the window.
 I leaned back in the seat as I nodded my greeting.